Available Methods

 cur

-Returns the current dimension.
-This object is only valid within a member selection expression in a member list.
-The object returned is the dimension that the member list applies to.
+Returns the current dimension. cur returns an object valid only within a member selection expression in a member list.
+The returned object is the dimension to which the member list is applied.

 • Dimensions.cur is equivalent to Dimensions!@cur.